Nurse begs B.C. residents to take pandemic seriously after tear-filled night on COVID-19 unit | CBC News

 One reason is the patient's age — not yet 60 years old, and with no major underlying conditions.
 She said her parents are around the same age, and it breaks her heart to think of them getting sick and dying from the novel coronavirus.

-"A lot of people talk about age with this, and they think everybody who's got COVID or is dying from COVID is old.
+"A lot of people ... think everybody who's got COVID or is dying from COVID is old.
 He wasn't," Skuta said.

 She'd also thought the patient was out of danger once he was transferred from the ICU.
 It was a reminder that during this pandemic, even positive developments can quickly turn into bad news.